bandframework/bandframework/software/surmise/surmiseSDKcompatibility.md

-# BAND SDK v0.1 Community Policy Compatibility for \<package\>
+# BAND SDK v0.1 Community Policy Compatibility for surmise

 > This document summarizes the efforts of current and future BAND member packages to achieve compatibility with the BAND SDK community policies.
-Additional details on the BAND SDK are available [here](https://github.com/bandframework/bandframework/resources/sdk/bandsdk.md) and should be considered when filling out this form.
-The most recent copy of this template exists [here](https://github.com/bandframework/bandframework/resources/sdk/template.md).
+Additional details on the BAND SDK are available [here](https://github.com/bandframework/bandframework/resources/sdkpolicies/bandsdk.md) and should be considered when filling out this form.
+The most recent copy of this template exists [here](https://github.com/bandframework/bandframework/resources/sdkpolicies/template.md).
 >
 > This file should filled out and placed in the directory in the `bandframework` repository representing the software name appended by `SDKcompatibility`.
 For example, if you have a software `foo`, the compatibility file should be named `fooSDKcompatibility.md` and placed in the directory housing the software in the `bandframework` repository.
 No open source code can be included without this file.
 >